Sankar Das Sarma: Career

-Among Das Sarma's many other notable contributions are the theory for nonequilibrium MBE growth (often referred to as the Das Sarma-Lai-Villain equation), theories for quantum localization in incommensurate one-dimensional lattice systems manifesting mobility edges, calculating the appropriate fractional quantum Hall gap energies as in the Zhang-Das Sarma model, and studies on the electronic structure of semiconductor heterostructures.
+Among Das Sarma's many other notable contributions are the theory for nonequilibrium MBE growth (often referred to as the Das Sarma-Lai-Villain equation), theories for quantum localization in incommensurate one-dimensional lattice systems manifesting mobility edges, developing the theory of ferromagnetism in diluted magnetically doped semiconductors via magnetic polaron formation and generalized percolation, calculating the appropriate fractional quantum Hall gap energies as in the Zhang-Das Sarma model, and studies on the electronic structure of semiconductor heterostructures.

+Das Sarma has also made contributions to the understanding of many-body collective phenomena and quasiparticle renormalization effects in electron systems, work that helped establish the theoretical framework for electron-electron and electron-phonon interactions in low-dimensional systems.
+This includes early theories of collective modes in two-dimensional semiconductors and coupled electron-phonon quasiparticle properties, as well as later work explaining why graphene behaves as a weakly interacting system despite its strong bare Coulomb coupling.

 Das Sarma is a coauthor on several comprehensive review articles on spintronics, non-Abelian anyons and topological quantum computation, electronic transport in graphene, and Majorana fermions.

+Das Sarma edited a well-known book on quantum Hall effects with comprehensive contributions from the leading quantum Hall researchers.

 He has been a visiting professor at many institutions during his professional career, including Technical University of Munich, IBM Thomas J. Watson Research Center, University of Hamburg, Cambridge University, University of California, Santa Barbara, University of New South Wales, Sandia National Laboratories, University of Melbourne, Kavli Institute for Theoretical Physics in Santa Barbara, Institute for Theoretical Physics in Beijing, and Microsoft Station Q Research Center.